[ Book Proposals - Book Doctoring ]

-I hear that all the time.
-(So much that I used it as the title of my book, but I digress.)
-People dream for years about writing a book.
+I hear that so often that it's become an inside joke between me and my wife.
+But it's true: people dream for years about writing a book.
 Some are top-flight professionals or entrepreneurs looking to brand themselves as experts in their fields.
 Some are speakers or coaches looking to increase their visibility and credibility.
 Some just have a life story that they’re dying to share.
 But most will never write their books because they lack the skill, knowledge and time.

 That’s where I step in.
 As a ghostwriter, I learn about your ideas, story, vision and goals.
 I help you develop your book’s concept and structure.
 Then, using extensive interviews with you, your past writings and my own research, I write the book you’ve always wanted in a voice that reflects your vision, not mine.
 It’s my job to disappear so that you can shine.